civicrm/civicrm-dev-docs/docs/framework/setting.md

 - v4.2 – Added public Settings API.
 Included support for CRUD'ing data from multiple sources (`civicrm_domain` and `civicrm_setting`).
 Migrated more settings data from `civicrm_domain` to `civicrm_setting`.
 - v4.3 to v4.6 – Incrementally migrate more settings data.
 - v4.7 – Added `Civi::settings()` and refactored init system.
 Finished migrating data from `civicrm_domain` to `civicrm_setting`.
+- v5.7 - Added `Civi::contactSettings()` as a facade to allow for managing of Contact Settings rather than domain level settings.
 - v5.8 - Added Generic CiviCRM settings form.
+- v5.21 - Deprecated the usage of `CRM_Contact_BAO_Setting::setItem` in favour of the `Civi::settings` and `Civi::contactSettings` functionality and the Setting API to set settings

 ## Settings Definition